polluxau/the-finals-linux-troubleshoot-guide/README.md

 **YOU CAN ALSO USE PROTON-GE BUT IT ISN'T REQUIRED**

-proton-ge uses experimental(bleeding edge) and gets updated every couple of weeks with its own patches included like video codecs and specific fixes that valve can not do because of licenses or other issues
+Proton-ge uses experimental(bleeding edge) and gets updated every couple of weeks with its own patches included like video codecs and specific fixes that valve can not do because of licenses or other issues

 https://github.com/GloriousEggroll/proton-ge-custom